kissmygritts/vt-contours/README.md

 # vt-contours

 Create vector tiles from USGS contours from The National Map.
 Heavily borrowed from Kyle Barron's [nst-guide/terrain](https://github.com/nst-guide/terrain).
+I'm using this as a prototype for future USGS CLI tools.

 ## Usage

+This has been developed using [Windows WSL](https://docs.microsoft.com/en-us/windows/wsl/install).
+Refer to the Install Dependencies to install the required tools.

 Clone this repository: